 Pre-Proposal (PRE) vs. Proposal Approval Form (PAF)

-A PRE must be completed and routed in eRPM if the sponsor requests:
+A PRE must be completed and routed in eRPM only if the sponsor requests:

 - an “approval” or “signature” from an “authorized” University official,